HKirkpatrick/Autocomplete/src/readme.txt

  *****************************************************************************/

 Autocomplete():
+Arrays.sort() runs mergesort, and guarantees O(nlogn) runtime worst case.

 allMatches():
+allMatches() also uses Arrays.sort(), and guarantees O(nlogn) runtime worst case.

 numberOfMatches():
+Our implementation uses a form of quicksearch, which runs in O(logn) worst case.

 /******************************************************************************
  *  Known bugs / limitations.
  *****************************************************************************/
+None.

 /******************************************************************************
  *  Describe whatever help (if any) that you received.